First impressions dictate our decision-making process on a daily basis.

 Subject Line Rules

-The first obstacle to getting our emails read is getting them delivered to our prospect’s inbox.
+The first obstacle to getting emails read is getting them delivered to our prospect’s inbox.

-- Keep them short.
+- Keep them short

-- Limit ALL CAPS.
+- Limit punctuation

-- Avoid words that trigger spam filters.
+- Avoid words that trigger spam filters

-Types of Subject Lines
+Types Of Subject Lines

 You’ll want to mix up the style of subject lines to avoid being predictable.

-1. Ask a Question
+1. Ask A Question

 They'll open to either get the answer or to see if the answer in their head is the right one.
-Examples: